 Hosting is a tremendous experience in which you can share in a young person’s hopes and dreams and develop a lifelong connection with a student and family from another country.
 It can be challenging to help a young person transition to a new culture and ease into the surroundings, but the rewards are immeasurable.

 Host families take care of student's food, transportation, and day-to-day needs.
-They treat their student as if they were one their own: exchange students are expected to follow family rules, do chores, follow curfews, etc. Also, we ask that host families include students in their activities, family reunions, trips, etc.
+They treat their student as if they were one their own: exchange students are expected to follow family rules, do chores, follow curfews, etc. Also, we ask that host families include students in their activities, family reunions, trips, etc. CLICK HERE for more information about hosting.

 We highly encourage host families to review some interactive first night questions, by CLICKING HERE for some interactive first night questions.
 These questions are designed to help students and their host families get to know each others' customs, culture, and how things run around the host's home.
+Additionally, here is the Host Family Orientation.

 If you'd like to learn more about hosting an exchange student, contact Penny Atkinson, our Youth Exchange Officer.